KatNCastan/IceMan/README.md

 ABOUT
 ------
 IceMan is a Dig Dug clone written in C++.
 I programmed the enemy AI, level randomization, other game mechanics, characters, and objects.
-The engine, gameplay loop, animation, art, and controls were provided by Professor Russell.
+The engine, gameplay loop, animation, art, and controls were provided by Solomon Russell.

 GAMEPLAY